Albrandswaard

-The municipality of Albrandswaard consists of the village of Poortugaal in the west and Rhoon in the east.
+The municipality of Albrandswaard consists of the villages of Poortugaal in the west and Rhoon in the east.
 They were separate municipalities until 1985.
 The name was taken from the historic municipality of Albrandswaard en Kijvelanden, which existed until 1842, when it joined Poortugaal.
 Albrandswaard actually is a polder located between Rhoon and Poortugaal.

 Both villages have a metro station on Rotterdam Metro line D (Poortugaal station and Rhoon station), which connect them to Rotterdam and to the main railway network from Rotterdam Centraal in the east, and to Hoogvliet and Spijkenisse in the west.

-Topography

-Topographic map of the municipality of Albrandswaard, Sept.
-2014.